namin/llm-verified-with-monte-carlo-tree-search/README.md

 python run.py
 ```

 Note that `cmdline.py` handles the usage of command line arguments for the codebase.
-To see what arguments are available, simply execute
+To see what arguments are available, do:

 ```
 python cmdline.py --help
 ```

 To run with specific arguments, simply add a `--[argument name] [desired argument value]` for each argument after the original command to run.
-For example, to execute `run.py` as before but with Coq instead of Dafny, simply execute:
+For example, to execute `run.py` as before but with Coq instead of Dafny, do:

 ```
 python run.py --language Coq